Shift operators of the Dotsenko-Fateev equation and its higher order versions: The equations treated in this paper

 When we are studying a differential operator $E$, we often call $E$ a differential equation and speak about the solutions without assigning an unknown.

 The {\it Riemann scheme} of an equation is the table of local exponents at the singular points.
 The {\it Fuchs relation} says that the sum of all the exponents equals

 where $n$ is the order of the equation, and $m$ is the number of singular points; for our equations, $m=3$.
-When an equation is determined uniquely by the local exponents, it is said to be {\it free of accessory parameters}.
-Though most of the equations we treat in this article have no such property, for convenience sake, we often make use of the Riemann schemes; one must be careful.
+When an equation is determined uniquely by the local exponents, it is said to be {\it free of accessory parameters} or {\it rigid}.
+Though most of the equations we treat in this article have no such property, for convenience sake, we often make use of the Riemann schemes; one must be careful that the equation is not determined uniquely by the Riemann scheme.